 In context of climate change adaptation, migration can lead to reduction in vulnerability of affected communities and reduce pressure on local resources by representing an income source that is generally not disrupted by environmental hazards.
-Also, it can help people to better withstand the impacts of environmental stressors; and allow for better access to information and social networks.
-The migration can thus act as a "pressure release valve" to lessen the risk of displacement by reducing exposure to climate hazards, and is therefore a strong contributing factor to individual and societal adaptation to adverse climatic conditions.
+Also, it can help people to better withstand the of impacts environmental stressors; and allow for better access to information and social networks.

+The migration can thus act as a